-In case when data is important the most important thing is to keep it powered off.
+The most important thing is to keep it powered off.
 Even though SSD cannot be physically damaged by turning it on, like standard drives, it can overwrite files or permanently destroy the data sectors which are marked for deletion by corruption.
 Another thing is the TRIM command which can reduce the chances for data recovery.
-There is also an option that the memory blocks started to degrade or there is some problem with the controler, and by not turning it on, you are keeping the media in original condition.
+There is also an option that the memory blocks started to degrade or there is some problem with the controller, and by not turning it on, you are keeping the media in original condition.

 It is important not to try data recovery programs or disk utility on an SSD, because it can further damage the media.

 Data Solutions Laboratory uses the latest technology to recover data from SSD and SSHD media.
 We can access any type of SSD regardless of its format and interface type: SATA, SAS, PCIe, USB, mSATA, M.2… By continually improving and learning, and searching for new solutions, we can help you in most cases.